evanx/redex/README.md

 ## Road map

-We intend to implement processors to demonstrate various use-cases, likely in a different order than planned:
+We intend to implement processors to demonstrate various use-cases, roughly planned as follows:

 July 2015 - PoC:
 - basic processors for HTTP and Redis queues